Python Style Guide | How to Write Neat and Impressive Python Code

 General Programming Recommendations for Python

-Often, there are a number of ways to write a piece of code.
-And while they achieve the same task, it is better to use the recommended way of writing cleaner code and maintain consistency.
-I’ve covered some of these in this section.
+There are often several ways to write a piece of code.
+While they all achieve the same task, it is better to use the recommended way of writing cleaner code and maintaining consistency.
+I’ve covered some of these in this section of the Python style guide.

-• For comparison to singletons like None, always use is or is not.
-Do not use equality operators
+• In comparison to singletons like None, always use is or is not.
+Do not use equality operators.

 # Wrong